aosabook/500lines/template-engine/chapter.md

 necessary Python code.
 To help with producing the Python, we have the `CodeBuilder` class, which handles the bookkeeping for us as we construct the the Python code.
-It adds lines of code, manages indentation, and finally gets a dict of global values from the compiled Python.
+It adds lines of code, manages indentation, and finally gives us values from the compiled Python.

 One CodeBuilder object is responsible for a complete chunk of Python code.
-As used by our template engine, the chunk of Python is always a single complete function definition, but the CodeBuilder class makes no assumption that it will only be one function.
+As used by our template engine, the chunk of Python is always a single complete function definition.
+But the CodeBuilder class makes no assumption that it will only be one function.
 This keeps the CodeBuilder code more general, and less coupled to the rest of the template engine code.